ggrossvi/StarterApp/README.md

 Some ideas to improve the app are:

 - Ask person their mood and change the background based on their mood.
+- Make a function that takes in their mood and based on their response changes their mood.
 - Improve the UI by using different fonts/colors/background
 - Change other elements, such as image views, textfields, etc.
 - Implement a way to change the color of the text as well